-Tips from URM – Password management – What is best practice?
+Tips from URM – Password Management

 One of the long-held beliefs underpinning many a password policy is that forcing a regular password change is a good thing.
 After all, by changing our passwords on a regular basis we might be able to stop an attacker taking advantage of a password they may have discovered.